kpetersen/kpetersen.github.io/eats/soups/_posts/2012-6-14-jalapeno-soup.markdown

 ---

 # Creamy Jalapeno Soup
-Don't let the name of this soup scare you -- it's not spicy, and it's oh-so-delicious!!
+Don't let the name of this soup scare you -- it's not too spicy, and it's oh-so-delicious!!

+NOTE: The first few bites, you think to yourself, "Hmm... this needs something," but then, after a few more bites, you think, "Huh, maybe not.
+This is really, really good."
+I am still considering shredded chicken in it, though -- I'll test it out and let you know what I think.

 ## Ingredients (4 servings)
 1. 8 oz fresh jalapeno peppers